prism/Prism-Extras/README.md

 #Prism

-*An incredible plugin for rollbacks, restores, and more.*
+*An incredible plugin for rollbacks, restores, and more.
+Tracking so good, the NSA stole our name*

 Prism is the ultimate grief management (rollbacks, restores, etc) plugin for your server.
 It's amazingly fast, versatile, and a pleasure to use.
 Prism tracks 72+ events, boasts a vastly superior rollback engine, and offers tons of extra features.